-Farms supplying soy beans under the Triple $S^{TM}$ program must meet all of the following criteria, at an individual unit of production.
+Farms supplying products under the 3S[TM] program must meet all of the following criteria, at an individual unit of production.

-Participating farmers must agree to receive an independent agronomy implementation partner onto their farm and participate in third party audits to verify their compliance.
+Participating farmers must agree to receive an independent agronomy implementation partner onto their farm and participate in third party audits to verify their compliance, when required.
 The implementation partners are experts in agronomy and sustainable agricultural practices with specialist knowledge of the rules, laws and regulations that farmers are required to follow in their region.
-The initial diagnostic will ensure that all Triple S farmers comply with all national and specific local regulations.
+The initial diagnostic will make an assessment of all 3S farmers into their compliance with all national and specific local regulations.

 The implementation partners are independent of Cargill and the farmer but are appointed and paid for by Cargill.
-The Triple S scheme does not impose any fees or costs of participation on the farmer.
+The 3S scheme does not impose any fees or costs of participation on the farmer.